top of page

 The Toledo War was ultimately settled on December 14, 1836.
 Michigan reluctantly accepted a Congressional compromise that saw it abandon its claims for the Toledo Strip in exchange for admittance to the Union as the 26th state and the western three-quarters of the Upper Peninsula.

 Thanks to a tip from a friend, I was recently made aware of a newly discovered copy of a December 1816 general plat map that the Records Manager of the Lucas County Engineer's Office came across while looking through a group of 1960s township maps.
 This fascinating (and quite handsome) document includes tracts that were later highlighted in red with a corresponding handwritten legend that says, "Denotes Lands Selected for the University of Michigan."
 Finally, all of the doubters of the U of M/Toledo connection memorialized on a well-worn plaque outside the Bronze Boar in Toledo's Warehouse District can sleep well.
-Believe me, history is a reliable narrator.
+I've yet to see any proof of the claim by U of M that the land purchased in what is now Toledo was for investment purposes only.
+I still firmly believe, had Michigan won the Toledo War, U of M would be in the Warehouse District.

 Just imagine the consequences if Ohio had lost the Toledo War: the border battle between the Ohio State Buckeyes and the University of Michigan Wolverines would be played in Toledo every other year.
 Instead of Fifth Third Field, Toledo's Warehouse District would be home to "The Big House."
 Count your blessings, Ann Arbor!